Football in Ecuador

+Monumental Stadium, prior to Barcelona Sporting Club's coronation as champions of Ecuadorian football.

 Association football (simply called football) is the most popular sport in Ecuador, in line with the majority of South America.
 Approximately 65% of the people in Ecuador are interested in football.

 Governing body

 The governing body of football in Ecuador is the Ecuadorian Football Federation (Federación Ecuatoriana de Fútbol), also known as FEF or Ecuafútbol.
 It runs all national football tournaments and manages the national football teams.
 Its seat is in Guayaquil.
 In addition, there are 18 provincial association throughout the country.

 Club football

 Club football is the most popular spectator sport in the country.
 The top-flight league in the country is the Serie A, followed by the Serie B. Both contain a small number of clubs compared to other leagues across the continent (12 each).
 Both tournaments are organized by FEF.
 But, for a considerable part of its history, club football was regionalized.

 Regional leagues

 The first amateur tournaments in Ecuador were organized by two regional leagues: one in Guayas for clubs in Guayaquil, and one in Pichincha for clubs in Quito and Ambato.
 Both held their inaugural tournaments in 1922.
 Both leagues stayed amateur until 1952, when the Guayas league held their first professional tournament.
 The Pichincha league, called Interandino followed suit in 1954.
 Both leagues stayed as the top-flight leagues in the country until 1967, when the status of top-flight was ceded to the national tournament.